Priz98/Cyber-Security-Learning-Notes/Concepts/Docker.md

 1. Image : A Docker image is a template used to create containers.
 It consists of Application code, Dependencies, Configuration files.
 2. Container : A container is a running instance of a Docker image.
 Containers provide isolated environments for applications.
-3. Volume : The Container itself is non-volatile and forgets its contents after stop.
+3. Volume : Containers do not permanently store data by default.
 So we use Docker Volumes, Volumes are like a storage space where data/ objects are stored when the containers are stopped, and the same data is used when the container is restarted.

 ## Why Docker is Included in This Repository: